How Does Vancouver Divide Property in Divorce?

 Understanding Community Property and What You’re Entitled To

-California follows a community property model when it comes to divorce.
+Vancouver follows a community property model when it comes to divorce.
 This means all assets and debts acquired during the marriage are considered jointly owned and are typically split 50/50 between spouses.
 However, this does not always mean every asset is physically divided in half—especially when dealing with real estate, businesses, or retirement accounts.

 While the legal default is an equal division, certain factors may justify deviations from an exact 50/50 split: